linazoo/second-phase/week-3/thursday.md

 You can build anything you want, provided that it meets the following requirements:

 - It has a database
-- It uses an API
+- It uses an API (what does this mean?! explore!)
 - It is styled
 - It utilizes JavaScript